 Why use Airbyte to extract YouTube data

 Writing custom ETL scripts will slow down your project’s velocity.
-If these scripts are not well written the risk is that constant care and time are required to devote to keeping these scripts running.
+If these scripts are not well written, the risk is that constant care and time are required to devote to keeping these scripts running.

 Selecting a tool like Airbyte, you create automation, which allows you to ditch the complex hardcoded scripts that handle data wrangling and scheduling, enabling your teams to work efficiently.

-Other cool features of Airbyte are that Airbyte has built-in scheduling, orchestration, and monitoring., you can with Airbyte scheduler enable data replication either fully or in an incremental fashion.
+Other cool features of Airbyte are that Airbyte has built-in scheduling, orchestration, and monitoring., you can Airbyte scheduler enable data replication either fully or in an incremental fashion.

 To get started with Airbyte

-You need the following to get started on extracting your YouTube data to your Google BigQuery.
+It would be best if you got started on extracting your YouTube data to your Google BigQuery.

 - To deploy Airbyte, follow the simple instructions in the documentation here.